-A lot of properties are introducing new precautionary measures to protect their teams, communities, and guests.
-This can include things like only being open to reservations from essential travelers or guests from certain countries (in line with local regulations), or making facilities like pools, meals, or transportation unavailable.
-Now we've introduced a way for you to display these measures on your property page, helping you set guest expectations while reducing the need for guests to contact you with questions.
+A lot of properties are introducing new precautionary measures to protect your teams, communities, and guests.
+This might include things like being open only to reservations from essential travelers or guests from certain countries (in line with local regulations), or the unavailability of facilities like pools, meals, or transport.
+We introduced a way for you to display these measures on your property page, helping you set guest expectations while reducing their need to contact you with questions.
 To find out more, visit our Partner Hub.

 Capturing current demand with flexible rates

 Given the current uncertainty, travelers are looking for flexibility.
-Where it makes sense, we’re promoting flexible rates to make it easier for customers to find what they’re looking for.
+Where it makes sense, we’re promoting flexible rates to help make it easy for customers to find what they’re looking for.
 To ensure your property benefits, we recommend offering the maximum flexibility possible.
-To help you do so—without the manual work that switching policies usually involves—we’ve launched a new tool that enables you to change the flexibility of your policies with just a few clicks.
-To learn more about ensuring your property is set up to attract bookings right now, visit our Partner Hub.
+To help you do so without the manual workload usually involved in switching policies, we launched a new tool that enables you to change the flexibility of your policies in just a few clicks, significantly reducing the workload usually involved.
+To find out more about ensuring your property is best positioned to attract bookings right now, visit our Partner Hub.

 Travelers are still dreaming

-While the coronavirus (COVID-19) has stopped many travelers from booking, it hasn’t stopped them from dreaming.
-Booking.com customers have created millions of wish lists since March, "liking" properties they want to stay at when they can travel again.
-To encourage even more customers to wish list properties like yours, we’re launching a campaign to reward customers.
-If they download our app and "like" three properties, they'll get savings on their next stays, funded by Booking.com.
-We're also investigating how we can support partners like you to convert these "likes" into bookings when the time is right.
+While the coronavirus (COVID-19) has stopped many travelers from booking, it hasn’t stopped them dreaming.
+Booking.com customers have created millions of wish lists since March, “liking” properties they want to stay at when they can travel again.
+To encourage even more customers to wish list properties like yours, we’re launching a campaign to reward customers who download our app and “like” three properties with a saving on their next stay, funded by Booking.com.
+We’re also investigating how we can support partners like you to convert these “likes” into bookings, when the time is right.

-We'll reach out soon with more info about what we're doing to stimulate travel demand, and what you can do to ensure your property is best prepared to capture it.
-For the most up-to-date news and info, check our Partner Hub regularly.
+We’ll soon reach out with more info about what we’re doing to stimulate travel demand, and what you can do to ensure your property is best prepared to capture it.
+For the most up-to-date news and info, continue to check our Partner Hub.

 Yours in partnership,

 We understand that the COVID-19 pandemic has had an enormous impact on your business, just as it has on ours.
-We're committed to supporting you as best as we possibly can.
-Our teams have been working around the clock on solutions to help you retain as many reservations as possible in these challenging times.
+We’re committed to supporting you as best as we possibly can, so our teams have been working around-the-clock on solutions to help you retain as many reservations as possible in these challenging times.

 Suspending Force Majeure

-In support of this, last week we shared that our Force Majeure conditions wouldn't apply to bookings made Monday, April 6, and forward.
-This means you're in control of how to respond to cancellation requests for reservations made on or after this date (as explained in our message to you on Friday, April 3).
+To support this, last week we shared that our Force Majeure conditions don’t apply to bookings made from Monday, April 6 onward.
+This means you’re in control of how to respond to cancellation requests for reservations made on or after this date (as explained in our communication to you on Friday, April 3).

 Force Majeure Guest Agreements

-We're also working to help you protect revenue from reservations made before Monday, April 6, when our Force Majeure conditions still applied.
-If guests are seeking a cancellation, we'll support you by exploring their alternative options with them, outlined below.
+We’re also working to help you protect the revenue from reservations made before Monday, April 6, when our Force Majeure conditions still apply.
+If guests are seeking a cancellation, we support you to explore their alternative options with them, as outlined below.